Psychology Schools in Montana

 The following guide to psychology programs in Montana, which includes profiles of several undergraduate and graduate psychology programs in the state, is designed to provide you with essential information that will make choosing a psychology program easier.
 Montana’s colleges and universities allow students to pursue general psychology degrees or to concentrate in a specific area, such as psychological sciences.
 A flexible, convenient, and often affordable alternative to a traditional psychology program is an online psychology degree program.

-- There are 10 colleges and universities with psychology degree programs in Montana.
+- There are 11 not-for-profit colleges and universities with psychology degree programs in Montana.1

-- 4 schools provide a master’s or advanced degree in psychology.
+- 4 schools offer a master’s or advanced degree in psychology.1

 Below are several profiles of the graduate and undergraduate psychology programs available at some of Montana’s top colleges and universities.

 Carroll College offers students the opportunity to earn a bachelor’s degree in psychology.
 Psychology majors will choose from a menu of electives, including health psychology, child psychology, brain and behavior, and theories of personality.
-Students are also encouraged to complete a practicum, an internship, or an honors thesis to gain real world experience and prepare for doctoral study.
+Students are also encouraged to complete a practicum, an internship, or an honors thesis to gain real-world experience and prepare for doctoral study.
 The Psychology Club welcomes all psychology students while academically eligible students may join Psi Chi, the national honor society for psychology students.
-Study abroad opportunities are available, and former students have traveled to India, and students often travel to local psychology conferences.
+Study abroad opportunities are available, and former students have traveled as far abroad as India.
+Students also often travel to participate in local psychology conferences.

 Salish Kootenai College